Does CBD Increase Appetite?

-Since CBD and THC are both compounds found in cannabis, many people incorrectly assume that they cause similar effects.
+Since both CBD and THC are compounds found in the cannabis plant, many people incorrectly assume that they cause similar effects.
 In fact, it has been proven over and over again that, unlike THC, CBD doesn't make you high.
-But does CBD make you hungry?
+But does CBD increase or decrease appetite?

 Let's find out.